Reeshul/CV/README.md

 _Product Editor_

 - Built web tools to add functionality to the service.
 Examples include advanced betting calculators and a contact form widget.
-- Implemented behavioural analytics tools (Kissmetrics, Hotjar) to regularly analyse user engagement.
+- Implemented behavioural analytics tools to regularly analyse user engagement.
 - Provided scheduled telephone support to new customers to alleviate concerns and run through live scenarios.
+- Updated offer guides and training material as necessary.
+Supported members on forum and via email tickets.

 **Oddsmonkey** (Jun '18 - Dec '18)
 _Content Editor_